caschwartz11/ABS-Analysis/README.md

 ## Results
 ### Challenged and Unchallenged Pitches by Location
 ![Challenge Locations](figures/pos_challenged_unchallenged.png)
 This figure compares challenged and unchallenged pitches by location.
+The unchallenged but reasonable pitches are concentrated in the corners.
+The challenged pitches are more common on the bottom half of the plate, but there are a lot of reasonable unchallenged pitches on the top of the plate.

 ### Confirmed and Overturned Pitches by Location
 ![Overturned/Confirmed Locations](figures/pos_over_conf.png)
 This figure compares challenged pitches by outcome and location.
+Most challenged pitches occur on the bottom half of the plate.
+Challenge outcomes appear to be distributed similarly across pitch locations, suggesting that location alone may not fully explain whether a challenge is confirmed or overturned.

 ### Distance from Zone by Day
 ![Distance from Zone](figures/dist_from_zone.png)
 This figure shows the distance from the edge of the strike zone by day, the daily average. and the overall average.
+The average daily distance from the strike zone edge is consistent through the season so far.
+Thus, the distance from the strike zone is not improving as players get more experience.

 ### Challenge Frequency by Count
 ![Frequency Count](figures/challenges_by_count.png)
 This figure shows the frequency of challenges by count (ball-strike).
+The frequency of 0-0 count makes sense as it is in every at-bat.
+More interestingly, players are more likely to challenge with 2 strikes than with the same ball count and a lower strike count.

 ### Challenge Frequency by Runners On
 ![Frequency Runners](figures/challenges_by_runners.png)